-Outside of country music, the song’s staying power made it a reference point for the Bob Dylan and Joan Baez-led folk revival, Jerry Lee Lewis’ blending of southern rock and country, Leon Russell’s own hillbilly persona named Hank Wilson, the late Jeff Buckley’s introduction of deeper roots to indie rock and Tom Petty’s nods to rock’s varied influences.
+Outside of country music, the song's staying power made it a reference point for the Bob Dylan and Joan Baez-led folk revival, Jerry Lee Lewis' blending of early rock and classic country, Leon Russell's own hillbilly persona named Hank Wilson, the late Jeff Buckley's introduction of deeper roots to indie rock and Tom Petty's nods to rock's varied influences.

 As long as fans, scholars, journalists and musicians remain curious about the truths and legends attached to Williams' life and career, "Lost Highway" will get more attention and respect than its writer or best-known singer received for it in their lifetimes.

 This post was originally published on March 6, 2018.